top of page

 AYAR, RAINHA DAS THAYAD’S

-As the great queen Thayanar's great-granddaughter, Ayar was born when the kingdom of the Thayad's in Ernathurilis was already established.
-The daughter of Viulahr and granddaughter of Yanara, Ayar succeeded Queen Thayanar with the magnificence of the great kings of Anahkólion.
-Like her great-grandmother, Ayar was a beautiful blonde with green eyes and a slender figure.
-However, her beauty faded when ignited by battle, which unfortunately occurred for a long time and on many occasions.
-From a young age, Ayar surpassed her mother and grandmother, often being compared to Thayad, the First Woman of the Thayad's Lineage.
-In a short time, she took command of the Army of the Thayad's.
-It was her idea to use the Kathand-Ond-nath as transportation and in battles.
-Being a natural leader, shortly after Thayanar decided for the departure of the Thayad's and the majority of the kingdom to Ernathurilis, Ayar was crowned.
+Great-granddaughter of the mighty Queen Thayanar, Ayar was born when the kingdom of the Thayad’s in Ernathurilis was already established.
+Daughter of Viulahr and granddaughter of Yanara, Ayar succeeded Queen Thayanar with the grandeur of the great kings of Anahkólion.
+Like her great-grandmother, Ayar was a stunning blonde with green eyes and a slender figure.
+Her beauty, however, would fade when inflamed by battle, which, unfortunately, happened for a long time and on many occasions.
+From a young age, Ayar surpassed her mother and grandmother, often being compared to Thayad, the First Woman of the Thayad’s Lineage.
+In a short time, she took command of the Thayad Army.
+It was her idea to use the Kathand-Ond-nath for transport and in battles.
+As a born leader, shortly after Thayanar decided to lead the Thayad’s and the majority of the kingdom to Ernathurilis, Ayar was crowned.
 In her reign, there were few days of peace.
-When she wasn't dealing with invaders from other lineages, she had to contend with the most audacious kings who attempted, through marriage proposals, to defile the way of life of the Thayad's and ruin the Lineage of Thard.
-However, one of the most significant moments occurred when Ayar received an invitation from the goddess Thard herself to help solve a major problem.
+When she wasn’t dealing with invaders from other lineages, she had to contend with opportunistic kings who, through marriage proposals, sought to defile the way of life of the Thayad’s and ruin the Lineage of Thard.
+One of the most significant moments, however, occurred when Ayar received an invitation from the goddess Thard herself to help solve a great problem.
 But she was not to travel to Mount Naumathar alone.
-On that day, Ayar's life gained a new meaning.
+That day, Ayar’s life took on a whole new meaning

 NURTHABIA,